kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

 }
 ```

-Increments the number stored in a hash field at the provided key, by a given float value
+Increments the number stored in a hash field by the provided float value

 Full documentation [here](https://redis.io/commands/hincrbyfloat)